 Inside, visitors will discover the history of North Berwick from the volcanic eruptions that created the Bass Rock and Berwick Law to the tourist industry that has firmly planted the town on the map in modern times.

 There are exhibitions that showcase local art, displays that explore the natural history and wildlife of the region, and artefacts from North Berwick’s past including paintings, photographs, and even a lighthouse optic.

 To find the museum, follow Melbourne Road along Milsey Bay and turn up School Road.
 The museum is impossible to miss as it’s located inside an enormous former school house.
 Entry is free but please note the museum is closed during the winter.

 - Address: School Rd, North Berwick, EH39 4JU

 The John Muir Way is a 134-mile (215 km) walking and cycling route between Dunbar in East Lothian and Helensburgh in Argyll and Bute.

 It was named after the conservationist John Muir who was born in Dunbar but later emigrated to America where he set up several national parks including Yosemite Valley and Sequoia.

-The route is without a doubt one of the best ways to see Scotland, passing over rolling hills, through wild moorland, and beside beautiful coastlines – as you’ll see for yourself when you walk the John Muir Way around North Berwick.
+The route is without a doubt one of the best outdoor activities in North Berwick, passing over rolling hills, through wild moorland, and beside beautiful coastlines – as you’ll see for yourself when you walk the John Muir Way around North Berwick.